Neoshrimp/ChronoArk-gameplay-plugins/README.md

 2. Locate local Chrono Ark files.
 Probably at `C:\Program Files (x86)\Steam\steamapps\common\Chrono Ark\` Otherwise, go to Steam > Library > Chrono Ark > Manage(:gear: icon) > Properties > Local files > Browse
 3. Extract BepInEx in `<Chrono Ark dir>\x64\Master` if using 64-bit version or `<Chrono Ark dir>\x86\Master` if using 32-bit
 4. Launch Chrono Ark (from Steam) and BeInEx will generate relevant files including `BepInEx\plugins` folder.
 Close the game.
-5. [Download mods](https://github.com/Neoshrimp/ChronoArk-gameplay-plugins/releases).
+5. [Download plugins](https://github.com/Neoshrimp/ChronoArk-gameplay-plugins/releases).
 Place extracted dlls into plugins folder.
-6. (optional) Backup save data.
+6. (OPTIONAL) Backup save data.
 Unnecessary as none of the mods affect it directly or advance meta/story progression for free.
 If still desired refer to [this](https://steamcommunity.com/app/1188930/discussions/1/4917340730760337347/).
 7. Enjoy!

 Some plugins like *More cursed battles* will generate .cfg files located at `<dir with ChronoArk.exe>\BepInEx\config` after being launched for the first time.
 Close game and modify .cfg file (txt editor will do) to configure plugin.